acimanx/hyf-html-css/week1/README.md

 # Resume
 ## [Watch it on Github](https://acimanx.github.io/hyf-html-css/week1)
-This is my homework for week1 in hyf code school
+This is my homework after 1st week in hyf code school

 ## Structure: